A little Oktoberfest tent overview to guide you through the beer tent jungle.

 Where do I find young party people?

 Near the music stages, you find very young people traditionally in the Schottenhamel, which is not very busy during the day.
 Its unreserved area fills pretty early with students on field trips.

 Visitors older than 20 may be happier in the Hackerzelt or the Schützenzelt, the first being more down-to-earth than the latter, which has only a very small unreserved area, where the youngsters meet.
 In general, the crowds in the unreserved sections are younger than in other parts in any tent.

 I’d like an authentic experience

 If you are culturally interested, you should also visit the Oide Wiesn.
-The Festzelt Tradition not only offers traditional brass music all day, but also traditional Bavarian dances, which have, however, admittedly never been a significant part of Oktoberfest history.
-If you want a (much) more lively experience, try Zur Schönheitskönigin next door.
+The Festzelt Tradition offers not only traditional brass music all day but also traditional Bavarian dances, which have, however, admittedly never been a significant part of Oktoberfest history.

 I just want to party!

 Foreign party tourists will be most happy with the Hofbräu or the Löwenbräu tent.
 Especially German-speaking tourists may add the very Ballerman-like Schottenhamel-Festhalle to the list.
 Locals prefer the Hacker-Festzelt or the Schützenfestzelt, the first one even being a little more traditional in the afternoon.

 I. Don’t.
 Like.
 Beer!

 The beverage lists are traditionally very small at Oktoberfest.
 Besides water and some soft drinks, the offering includes the Oktoberfest beer of the tent’s brewery, sometimes also Radler or alcohol-free beer.
 Schnapps is available in any tent.

 If you prefer wine, you either have to visit one of the small tents or one of the following list: Marstall, Fischer-Vroni, Armbrustschützenzelt, Schützenfestzelt, Käfer Wiesnschänke and – of course – the Weinzelt.